 Being a digital nomad means that you don't really have a permanent home, so naturally, your residence falls with your last main country of residence.
 That's also where you pay your taxes and national insurance contributions.
-We are UK citizens and UK residents.
-So if we fall ill, we will need to go back to the UK to get treatment as that's where we contribute.
-However, being part of the EU (for now) it means that as long as we are in EU territory, we can get emergency treatment with our EU health cards.
 We can also go to private hospitals for various checks, but that, of course, costs money.

 You need to take into consideration that your health is the most precious thing in the world, so you want to have a solid backup plan in case things go wrong.
 Health insurance is important and you should invest in a plan.
 Same applies for travel insurance.